Our Therapy Horse

-Meet the Herd
+Meet Casper, the Therapy Horse

 “By watching the behaviour of horses, we can better understand our own behaviour”2.